 Beacon (1971) Per Abramsen & Rob Maingay

-Visual artists Per Abramsen and Rob Maingay worked for six months on this four-tonne illegal image.
-On 15 April 1971, the artwork was unveiled at the Groot IJsselmonde shopping center and was donated to city dwellers.
-Abramsen and Maingay themselves distributed leaflets to local residents, because waiting for the judgment of a specialized municipal committee was considered a waste of time.
-Just make that art, they found.
-Thus, they placed this sculpture of pipes and concrete in front of the mall without permission.
+Visual artists Per Abramsen and Rob Maingay worked for six months on this four-ton illegal image.
+On April 15, 1971, the artwork was unveiled at the Groot IJsselmonde shopping center and was donated to the city residents.
+Abramsen and Maingay themselves distributed pamphlets to local residents, as waiting for the judgment of a specialized municipal committee was considered a waste of time.
+Just make that art, they thought.
+So they placed this sculpture of pipes and concrete without permission for the shopping center.
 The work is called Beacon.
 It is a strange and incomparable image that seems to be embraced by local residents.
 In practice it is regularly used to sit and talk to each other.